xenoscopic/xeno/README.md

 synchronization (you do not need to run the daemon on the remote end).
 The `edit` (both locally and inside an SSH session) and `resume` commands will automatically launch the local daemon if it is not running.
-You can manually start the daemon using the `xeno daemon` command (e.g. if you restart and then don't use `xeno resume`).
+You can manually start the daemon using the `xeno daemon` command (e.g. if you restart your computer and then don't use `xeno resume`).
 This command will not start another daemon if one is already running, so it is advised that you simply put this into your login shell initialization script.

 It is important to note that on some systems, e.g. Ubuntu, there is a statement in the default ~/.bashrc to prevent it from being run for non-interactive